lj-ditrapani/16-bit-computer-video/readme.markdown

 Video loop 1 (7 operations)
 ---------------------------
 1) Use row/col counters to load tile cell
-2) Use tile slot color pair IDs to load 4 colors from color pairs
+2) Use cell color pair IDs to load 4 colors from color pairs
 3) Use row/col counters and tile ID to load tile row
 4) increment row/col counters as necessary
 5) Switch buffers and goto 1)